Difference between Abstract Class and Interface in Java

 - You can expect that the classes that extend an abstract class have many common methods or fields, or require access modifiers other than public (such as protected and private).

 Consider using interfaces if any of these statements apply to your situation:

-- It is total abstraction, All methods declared within an interface must be implemented by the class(es) that implements this interface.
+- It is a total abstraction, all methods declared within an interface must be implemented by the class(es) that implements this interface.

 - A class can implement more than one interface.
-It is called multiple inheritance.
+It is called multiple inheritances.

-- You want to specify the behavior of a particular data type, but not concerned about who implements its behavior.
+- You want to specify the behavior of a particular data type but are not concerned about who implements its behavior.

 You can also go for Quiz on this topic.

 This article is contributed by Nitsdheerendra.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.